onedata/onedata-documentation/docs/glossary.md

 ## Space

 A logical container for data, fundamental for organizing user data in Onedata.
-Accessible only to its members — users or [groups][group] — that are assigned fine-grained privileges.
+It is accessible only to its members — users or [groups][group] — that are assigned fine-grained privileges.
 The actual data storage of a space is realized by the [storage backends][storage backend] using [Oneproviders][Oneprovider].
 Learn more [here][docs-spaces].